HughNian/nmid-documents/userguide/content/en/docs/adding-content/navigation.md

 ## Configure search with a Google Custom Search Engine

 By default Docsy uses a [Google Custom Search Engine](https://cse.google.com/cse/all) (GCSE) to search your site.
-To enable this feature, you'll first need to make sure that you have built and deployed [a production version of your site](/docs/deployment#build-environments-and-indexing), as otherwise your site won't be crawled and indexed.
+To enable this feature, you'll first need to make sure that you have built

 ### Setting up site search